In the guide

 - access to ground mainly covered with vegetation

-- at least four square metres of ground available per bird
+- at least 4 m2 of ground available per bird

 In addition, there are requirements in relation to the hens' housing and fittings.